-Rootkits use stealthy methods to hide themselves and Microsoft Security Essentials has the latest anti-stealth technology to uncover them.
+Rootkits use stealthy methods to hide themselves, and Microsoft Security Essentials has the latest anti-stealth technology to uncover them.
 For example, direct file system parsing helps find and remove malicious programs and drivers that rootkits try to sneak in.

 Microsoft Security Essentials helps block bad software.
-We keep a list of the most popular websites and downloads on the Internet and use it to test our antimalware definitions and updates before they get to you.
+We keep a list of the most popular websites and downloads on the Internet and use it to test our anti-malware definitions and updates before they get to you.
 This helps us make sure that the protection we offer really keeps your PC safe, and not blocked.

-For Windows Vista and Windows 7, a PC with a CPU clock speed of 1.0 GHz or higher, and 1 GB RAM or higher.
+A PC with a CPU clock speed of 1.0 GHz or higher, and 1 GB RAM or higher.

 VGA display of 800 × 600 or higher.

 200 MB of available hard disk space.

 An Internet connection is required for installation and to download the latest virus and spyware definitions for Microsoft Security Essentials.

 Mozilla Firefox 2.0 or later.

 As of April 8, 2014, technical support for Windows XP and Windows XP Mode are no longer available, including updates that help protect your PC.

 Learn more about Windows XP end of support